Introduction and Purpose

 12.2.1 Responsibility Under Code.
 Unless expressly stated otherwise, offenses and infringements of these Rules are punishable, whether or not they were committed intentionally.
 Attempts to commit such offenses or infringements are also punishable.

 12.2.2 Harassment.
 Harassment is forbidden.
-Harassment is defined as systematic, hostile and repeated acts taking place over a considerable period of time, or a singular egregious instance, which is/are intended to isolate or ostracize a person and/or affect the dignity of the person.
+Harassment is defined as systematic, hostile, and repeated acts taking place over a considerable period of time, or a singular egregious instance, which is/are intended to isolate or ostracize a person and/or affect the dignity of the person.

 12.2.3 Sexual Harassment.
 Sexual harassment is forbidden.
 Sexual harassment is defined as unwelcome sexual advances.
 The assessment is based on whether a reasonable person would regard the conduct as undesirable or offensive.
 There is zero tolerance for any sexual threats/coercion or the promise of advantages in exchange for sexual favors.
 Any instance of sexual harassment or sexual misconduct aimed at one’s teammate, opponent, team staff, or PlayVS League Official will result in an immediate ban.
-Teammates who have witnessed behavior of this nature by another player are expected to immediately report the conduct to their coach or a PlayVS League Official.
+Teammates who have witnessed the behavior of this nature by another player are expected to immediately report the conduct to their coach or a PlayVS League Official.

 12.2.4 Discrimination and Denigration.
-Team Members may not offend the dignity or integrity of a country, private person or group of people through contemptuous, discriminatory or denigrating words or actions on account of race, skin color, ethnic, national or social origin, gender, language, religion, political opinion or any other opinion, financial status, birth or any other status, sexual orientation or any other reason.
+Team Members may not offend the dignity or integrity of a country, private person, or group of people through contemptuous, discriminatory, or denigrating words or actions on account of race, skin color, ethnic, national or social origin, gender, language, religion, political opinion or any other opinion, financial status, birth or any other status, sexual orientation or any other reason.